 Try not to prune during the hottest parts of the day, that is the time the plant is under the most amount of stress.
 Prune in the morning when it’s not so hot or later in the evenings.
 The plants will need pruning throughout the season as they grow.
 I’ve noticed that as it gets closer to fall the new growth shoots it sends off are fewer and further between.

 The easiest thing is making a regular practice of walking through and pinching off tiny suckers before they turn into stalks that need cutting.

-Do NOT prune plants that are smaller than 1-2 ft as they can go into shock easier and may not recover.
+Do NOT prune plants that are smaller than one or two feet tall, as they can go into shock and may not recover.